cscart/docs/install/possible_issues/trial_mode_message.rst

 Your Store Is in the Trial Mode
 *******************************

-If CS-Cart cannot receive a confirmation from our server, that you use a CS-Cart installation legally, you'll see a pop-up window in the administration panel of your store:
+If CS-Cart cannot receive a confirmation from our server that you use a CS-Cart installation legally, you'll see a pop-up window in the administration panel of your store:

 .. note::